 A lot of people who have set their eyes on an IAS tag behind their names right from their school days would probably wonder about the subjects they should take for their graduation.
 As you know, a bachelor’s degree is the minimum educational qualification needed to appear for the UPSC exam.
 Check the other eligibility criteria for IAS exam here.
 In this article, we try to answer the question, ‘What is the best BA (Bachelor of Arts)subject for UPSC exam preparation?’
 If you are an IAS aspirant, you would undoubtedly want to commence your IAS studies right from college.
 So, it would be prudent on your part to take up subjects that would aid your IAS preparation.
 You not only save time but also would have the extra mileage compared to candidates who would start these subjects afresh.
+This article discusses the best subject in BA for IAS.

 Let us take a look at the subjects that are part of the UPSC syllabus.